erdc/proteus-mprans/doc/index.rst

 Geometry and Mesh Selection
 ---------------------------
 The geometry and mesh selection (along with other inputs) is all set in the ``wavetank.py`` module.
 The 3D tank size is provided by a tuple ``L = (X, Y, Z)``, where the mean water depth is automatically set to half of the vertical dimension of the wavetank ``Y/2``.
-A wave damping sponge layer (wave absorbing beach) is imposed by setting ``spongeLyer = True``.
+A wave damping sponge layer (wave absorbing beach) is imposed by setting ``spongeLayer = True``.
 A flag for allowing waves to rebound off the right end of the tank is given by ``rightEndClosed = True``.

 To specify the mesh you have to set ``useHex`` flag to either ``True/False``, that will set it to use hexagon or tetrahedral meshes, resepectively.

 Numerical & Physical Parameters
 -------------------------------
-In addition, you can specify several numerical and physical parameters, such as for example
+In addition, inside the ``wavetank.py`` module you can specify several numerical and physical parameters, such as for example

 * shock capturing factor
 * density